mcavoyst/passive-portfolio/README.md

 ```
 Which stock do you want to update?
 If none, type "*"
 ```
-Once * is entered the following table will be displayed showing the number of each asset that would need to be purchased to rebalnce the portfolio if you were to not sell any of the existing stock.
+Once * is entered the following table will be displayed showing the number of each asset that would need to be purchased to rebalance the portfolio if you were to not sell any of the existing stock.
 Additional functionality can be added to show the number of assets to rebalance with buying and selling in the future.
 ```
 +--------+----------+---------------+-------------------------+----------------------------+--------------------------+---------------------------+
 | ticker | quantity | closing_price | target_quantity_no_sell | rebalance_quantity_no_sell | rebalancing_cost_no_sell |        update_date        |